aj852/HR-Data-Analytics/README.md

 Performed thorough data cleaning, including handling missing values and inconsistencies, to ensure data quality and accuracy.
 - Data loading & inspection,data cleaning
 - including handling missing values and inconsistencies, to ensure data quality and accuracy.
+# Exploratory Data Analysis
+## Questions:

+- Total Number of employees in the company?
+- Average Salary of the Employees?
+- What is the median age of employment in the company?
+- What is the Employee Distribution by Company?
+- What is the gender breakdown in the company?
+- What is the age distribution vs Gender in the company?
+- Employee Distribution over time Spanning for 20 years?
+- Employee Distribution by first character by of the Name?
+- What is the distribution of employees across different states?
+- How many employees work remotely vs Location in the company?
 ## Data Visualization:
 - Developed insightful dashboards visualizing key HR metrics.
 - Provided actionable recommendations to HR professionals for informed decision-making and strategic workforce planning.